stanezil/aqua-warden/README.md

 - Permissions to deploy containers in the Kubernetes cluster (stanhoe/ubuntu-wget:latest and stanhoe/centos-nc:7)

 ## Installation
-1. Clone this repository to your local machine.
+1. Clone this repository to your local machine
-2. Ensure you have the necessary permissions to execute the script (`chmod +x aqua-warden.sh`).
+2. Ensure you have the necessary permissions to execute the script (`chmod +x aqua-warden.sh`)

 ## Usage Example
 ```bash
 ./aqua-warden.sh
 ```

+## Additional commands
+- Skip test prerequisites instructions (./aqua-warden.sh --no-instructions OR -n)

 ## Credits
 Stan Hoe, Solution Architect APJ (stan.hoe@aquasec.com)